Web-Development-Environments-2022/314978198_206934978/README.md

 * *medium = 15 points*
 * *large = 25 points*

-You achieved 50 points if you eat the moving money bag.
+You earn 50 points if you eat the moving money bag.
 Bad news!
 You lose a 1 life and 10 points if a monster caught the pacman!

 When the games end?